cytoscape/cytoscape.js-dagre/README.md

   padding: 30, // fit padding
   animate: false, // whether to transition the node positions
   animationDuration: 500, // duration of animation in ms if enabled
+  animationEasing: undefined, // easing of animation if enabled
   boundingBox: undefined, // constrain layout bounds; { x1, y1, x2, y2 } or { x1, y1, w, h }
   ready: function(){}, // on layoutready
   stop: function(){} // on layoutstop